FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ### Write the Express server

-We need to draw some routes for our Express server to use.
+We need to create some routes for our Express server to use.

 Create a `routes` folder in `reactauthapp/server`